tpb1908/CWDoc/doc_gen.md

 ![Project columns](http://imgur.com/9hn7pib.png)

 Each item within a column is either a card, which is simply a string of markdown up to 250 characters in length, or a reference to an issue, which displays a link to the issue, its state, labels, and assignees.

+##### Integrations

+Integrations are designed to extend GitHub's functionality.
+An integration can be installed to a users account or to a single repository, allowing it hook access.

+When an integration has hook access, it is notified of changes to the repository, which might be a new commit being pushed to the repository or an issue being created.

+An integration could be used to automatically tag issues based on keywords in their text.

+A more common use of integrations is to notify a continuous integration system.
+Continuous integration is a practice where checked in code is verified against an automated build system, allowing the developer to be notified of a problem without manually running tests.

+Continuous integrations are often used as checks on pull requests.
+If a check fails the pull request will not be merged.

 #### Markdown